10 Things You Can Do

 Fundraise for us!

 Music isn’t just universal — it’s a huge part of our heritage.
-From concerts in large venues like those Sting used to finance the Rainforest Foundation at its inception, to smaller concerts at your local coffee shop or bar music is a great opportunity to strengthen your community while helping protect the rainforests!
+From concerts in large venues like those Sting used to finance the Rainforest Foundation at its inception, to smaller concerts at your local coffee shop or bar music is a great opportunity to strengthen your community while fighting to save the rainforest!
 While many of our fundraisers have been musical events, they don’t have to be–your imagination is the only limit!
 Rainforest defenders have sold lemonade, held poetry slams, organized talks on the rainforest and run marathons.
 Contact us with your idea!

 Contact us with your idea!